 Before heading out to go camping in bear country or take part in other outdoor activities, familiarize yourself with selecting bear pepper spray and by knowing how to properly use bear spray to deter an aggressive bear.

-Always keep children close by in bear country
+Always keep children close by when camping in bear country

 The first thing you should do upon arriving at your campsite (or even before) is to teach your children not to wander away from your campsite.
 Explain all of these bulleted points at a level of their comprehension.
 But, do so without scaring them.